A new Migration Policy Institute Europe policy brief, The development of EU policy on immigration and asylum: Rethinking coordination and leadership,

 While changes to institutional coordination may appear to pale in priority at a time the European Union is confronting urgent immigration and asylum crises, Collett writes that such reform is imperative at the start of a new European policy cycle and development of a forward-looking agenda on migration.

-Future EU policy development on immigration and asylum: understanding the challenge (at: http://migrationpolicy.org/research/future-eu-policy-development-immigration-and-asylum-understanding-challenge), and draws on MPI Europe's ongoing work in Brussels on immigration and asylum policy development.
+The policy brief follows on a June 2014 publication, Future EU policy development on immigration and asylum: understanding the challenge (at: http://migrationpolicy.org/research/future-eu-policy-development-immigration-and-asylum-understanding-challenge), and draws on MPI Europe's ongoing work in Brussels on immigration and asylum policy development.
 A forthcoming brief in the series will set out proposals that could point the way toward more cooperative policy development than has been seen so far within and between EU institutions.

 See at: